seadonggyun4/seo-select/README.md

 A lightweight and extensible select component built with Lit, designed to work seamlessly across frameworks.
 Supports search, virtual scrolling, multiple selection, i18n, and flexible theming.

-> `seo-select` does not officially support TypeScript and React, Vue yet, but I’m doing my best to make it happen soon.
+> `seo-select` does not officially support TypeScript and React, Vue yet, but I'm doing my best to make it happen soon.

 Demo Site: https://seo-select.netlify.app/